stealthybox/jpg-stream/README.md

 A streaming JPEG encoder and decoder for Node and the browser.
 It is a direct compilation of [libjpeg](http://www.ijg.org) to JavaScript using [Emscripten](http://emscripten.org/).

+This fork:
+- makes the build repeatable using docker, nix, and emscripten v1
+- exposes the libjpeg optimize_coding option on `JPEGEncoder` as `optimizeCoding`
+- is compiled with emscripten's `ALLOW_MEMORY_GROWTH=1`

+Original embind work done by @devongovett in [jpg-stream](https://github.com/devongovett/jpg-stream)

 ## Installation

     npm install @stealthybox/jpg-stream